 Corporate Transactions.
-Upon a merger or other reorganization event, our Board of Directors, may, in its sole discretion, take any one or more of the following actions pursuant to our Plan, as to some or all outstanding awards:
+Upon a merger or other reorganization event, our Board of Directors, may, in its sole discretion, take any one or more of the following actions pursuant to our 2018 Plan, as to some or all outstanding awards:

-- provide that all outstanding options shall be assumed or substituted by the successor corporation; - upon written notice to a participant provide that the participant's unexercised options will terminate immediately prior to the consummation of such transaction unless exercised by the participant: - in the event of a merger pursuant to which holders of our common stock will receive a cash payment for each share surrendered in the merger, make or provide for a cash payment to the participants equal to the difference between the merger price times the number of shares of our common stock subject to such outstanding options, and the aggregate exercise price of all such outstanding options, in exchange for the termination of such options; - provide that outstanding awards shall be assumed or substituted by the successor corporation, become realizable or deliverable, or restrictions applicable to an award will lapse, in whole or in part, prior to or upon the merger or reorganization event; and - with respect to stock grants and in lieu of any of the foregoing, our Board of Directors or an authorized committee may provide that, upon consummation of the transaction, each outstanding stock grant shall be terminated in exchange for payment of an amount equal to the consideration payable upon consummation of such transaction to a holder of the number of shares of common stock comprising such award (to the extent such stock grant is no longer subject to any forfeiture or repurchase rights then in effect or, at the discretion of the Board of Directors or an authorized committee, all forfeiture and repurchase rights being waived upon such transaction).
+- provide that all outstanding options shall be assumed or substituted by the successor corporation, or, in the event that such merger also constitutes a Change of Control (as defined in the 2018 Plan) that does not allow for the continuation of such options, provide that all outstanding awards shall become fully exercisable, vested and/or non-forfeitable as of the effective time of the merger; - upon written notice to a participant, provide that the participant's unexercised options will terminate immediately prior to the consummation of such transaction unless exercised by the participant; - in the event of a merger pursuant to which holders of our Common Stock will receive a cash payment for each share surrendered in the merger, make or provide for a cash payment to the participants equal to the difference between the merger price times the number of shares of our Common Stock subject to such outstanding options, and the aggregate exercise price of all such outstanding options, in exchange for the termination of such options; and - with respect to stock grants and in lieu of any of the foregoing, our Board of Directors or an authorized committee may provide that, upon consummation of the transaction, each outstanding stock grant shall be terminated in exchange for payment of an amount equal to the consideration payable upon consummation of such transaction to a holder of the number of shares of Common Stock comprising such award (to the extent such stock grant is no longer subject to any forfeiture or repurchase rights then in effect or, at the discretion of our Board of Directors or an authorized committee, all forfeiture and repurchase rights being waived upon such transaction).

 Amendment and Termination.
-The Plan may be amended by our stockholders.
-It may also be amended by our Compensation Committee, provided that any amendment approved by our Compensation Committee which is of a scope that requires stockholder approval as required by (i) the rules of Nasdaq, (ii) in order to ensure favorable federal income tax treatment for any incentive stock options under Code Section 422 or (iii) for any other reason, is subject to obtaining such stockholder approval.
-In addition, other than in connection with stock dividends, stock splits, recapitalizations or reorganizations, the Compensation Committee may not without shareholder approval reduce the exercise price or cancel any outstanding option in exchange for a replacement option having a lower exercise price, or for any other equity award or for cash.
-In addition, the Compensation Committee may not take any other action that is considered a direct "repricing" for purposes of the shareholder approval rules of the applicable securities exchange or inter-dealer quotation system on which the Shares are listed, including any other action that is treated as a repricing under generally accepted accounting principles.
-However, no such action may adversely affect any rights under any outstanding award without the holder's consent unless such amendment is required by applicable law or necessary to preserve the economic value of such award.
+The 2018 Plan may be amended by our stockholders.
+It may also be amended by our Board of Directors and/or Compensation Committee, provided that any amendment approved by our Board of Directors and/or Compensation Committee which is of a scope that requires stockholder approval as required by (i) the rules of the Nasdaq, (ii) in order to ensure favorable federal income tax treatment for any incentive stock options under Internal Revenue Code Section 422, or (iii) for any other reason, is subject to obtaining such stockholder approval.
+In addition, other than in connection with stock dividends, stock splits, recapitalizations or reorganizations, the Board of Directors and/or Compensation Committee may not without stockholder approval reduce the exercise price of or cancel any outstanding option in exchange for a replacement option having a lower exercise price or for any other equity award or for cash.
+Further, the Board of Directors and/or Compensation Committee may not take any other action that is considered a direct or indirect "repricing" for purposes of Nasdaq's stockholder approval rules, including any other action that is treated as a repricing under generally accepted accounting principles.
+No such action taken by the Board of Directors and/or Compensation Committee may adversely affect any rights under any outstanding award without the holder's consent unless such amendment is required by applicable law or necessary to preserve the economic value of such award.

 Duration of Plan.
-The Plan will expire by its terms on April 4, 2028.
-No awards may be made after termination of the Plan, although previously granted awards may continue beyond the termination date in accordance with their terms.
+The 2018 Plan will expire by its terms on April 4, 2028.
+No awards may be made after termination of the 2018 Plan, although previously granted awards may continue beyond the termination date in accordance with the terms.